The Debate on the Review of Legal Services Regulation in Scotland (aka ‘The Roberton Rammy’) took place on 13 February 2019.

 The Independent Review of Legal Services Regulation in Scotland was launched by the Scottish Government on 25 April 2017.
 The stated purpose of the Review was to make independent recommendations to reform and modernise the statutory framework for the regulation of legal services and complaints handling.

-Full details of the Review recommendations can be found in the Report which was published in October 2018.
+Full details of the Review recommendations can be found in the Report [PDF] which was published in October 2018.
 Whilst the Report makes 40 recommendations, the primary recommendation is that there should be a single regulator, independent of both government and those it regulates, for all providers of legal services in Scotland.
 The proposed single regulator’s remit will include entry, standards and monitoring, and complaints and redress.

 It was this primary recommendation that was the main topic of hot debate on the night with the panel clearly split two against this proposal (The Law Society of Scotland and the Faculty of Advocates) and two for it (the Scottish Legal Complaints Commission and, of course, Esther herself).
 Indeed at one point Donald referred to it as being like the case for the prosecution, on one side of him, against the case for the defence, on the other.